 - Automation.
 We are working with several institutions to validate robotic systems to automate the sample processing and/or PCR.
 Once these are validated, we will post those results here.

 - Pooling.
 By combining saliva from many people and testing it all at once, we can increase the number of samples that can be tested per day and reduce the amount of each reagent used per person.

-To determine if SalivaDirect can accurately detect asymptomatic cases, our team at the Yale School of Public Health are partnering with the NBA, as they look to continue playing while ensuring the health of players and staff.
+To determine if SalivaDirect can accurately detect asymptomatic cases, our team at the Yale School of Public Health are partnering with the National Basketball Association and National Basketball Players Association, as they look to continue playing while ensuring the health of players and staff.
 The partnership, the Surveillance with Improved Screening and Health (SWISH) Study involves side-by-side testing of samples collected from players and staff using a standard nasal/oral test for SARS-CoV-2 and SalivaDirect.
-We’ll compare the outcomes of each test, and post the results at the study conclusion (likely late July).
+We’ll compare the outcomes of each test, and post the results at the study conclusion (likely late August).

 If you are interested in using SalivaDirect for other research studies, such as the evaluation of our data, refinement of testing cadences, and operational considerations for testing children, please reach out to Robby Sikka (firstname.lastname@example.org) for further discussions with the COVID Sports and Society Workgroup.